wolfbrthr/EraWithOracle/deploy_oracle/deploy_oracle.rst

    .. figure:: images/7a.png

-   Era has five built-in SLAs (Gold, Silver, Bronze, Zero, and Brass).
-SLAs control how the database server is backed up.
-This can be with a combination of Continuous Protection, Daily, Weekly Monthly and Quarterly protection intervals.
+   Era has five built-in SLAs (Gold, Silver, Bronze, Brass, and None).
+SLAs control how the database is backed up.
+This can be with a combination of Continuous, Daily, Weekly Monthly and Quarterly protection intervals.

 #.
 From the dropdown menu, select **Profiles**.

    Profiles pre-define resources and configurations, making it simple to consistently provision environments and reduce configuration sprawl.
 For example, Compute Profiles specifiy the size of the database server, including details such as vCPUs, cores per vCPU, and memory.

 #.
-If you do not see any networks defined under **Network**, click **+ Create**.
+If you do not see any networks defined under **Network**, click **+ Create > Oracle > Database Server VMs**.

    .. figure:: images/8.png

 #.
 Fill out the following fields and click **Create**:

-   - **Engine** - ORACLE
-   - **Type** - Single Instance
    - **Name** - Primary_ORACLE_NETWORK
+   - **Nutanix Cluster** - EraCluster
-   - **Public Service VLAN** - Secondary
+   - **Public Service vLAN** - Secondary

    .. figure:: images/9.png